 4. MNPI in CRM and Office software systems

-Comprehensive protection of enterprise IT systems is not limited to firewalls or antivirus software solutions, but encompasses numerous layers ranging from general data security, application security, endpoint security, network security to perimeter security.
+Comprehensive protection of enterprise IT systems is not limited to firewalls or antivirus software solutions but encompasses numerous layers ranging from general data security, application security, endpoint security, and network security to perimeter security.